UCL/pyCascadia/README.md

 ### Shape file closing

 The script `close_boundary.py` provides a way to replace values along the domain boundary.
-This can be used to create "closed" shape files, that are useful for meshing, in combination with the GDAL command `gdal_contour`.
+This can be used to create "closed" shape files, that are necessary for meshing in OceanMesh2D, in combination with the GDAL command `gdal_contour`.
 The `close_boundary.py` file can be found in the `scripts/` subfolder of your local copy of this GitHub repository, so you should navigate there to use them (or replace the relative path in the commands below, e.g. `python close_boundary.py` -> `python ./scripts/close_boundary.py`).
 ```
 cd scripts/
 ```